 Keep engaging in the things that make you happy.
 Don’t forget about the things in your life that matter to you.
 You know what brings you happiness and purpose in life.
 Focus on keeping those things incorporated into your life as much as possible.
 This will help keep your hope and energy alive.

-Infertility is not easy, no matter where you live.
+Approaching infertility is not easy, no matter where you live.
 Texas has it’s perks, but Texas infertility is a whole other can of worms.
 Don’t let the things that you cannot control get the best of you.
 Keep doing you.
 Find the support you need and let all of the other people brush right off of you.
 The most important thing is that you take care of yourself and do what you need to do to be happy.